 What is mindfulness?

 When we practice mindfulness, we intentionally focus our attention on our sensory experience as it unfolds moment by moment.
-This is done with an attitude of openness and acceptance of what is arising in the present, whether pleasant or unpleasant.
+This is done with an attitude of openness, curiosity, and compassion toward what is arising in the present, whether pleasant or unpleasant.

 How can mindfulness benefit teachers?